KeeberGoblin/walkamileinmyshoes/README.md

 ### Development
 Game libraries such as `Assembly-CSharp.dll` are only required for building the mod and should not be included in the published `Mods` folder.
-Keeping them out of the mod directory prevents type loading conflicts like missing `GameComponentDef` errors.
+Keeping them out of the mod directory prevents type loading conflicts when the game starts.